digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 Daml Shell (``daml-shell``)
 ###########################

-Daml shell is a terminal-based application that is used to inspect a Daml ledger by connecting to a live PQS datastore.
+Daml Shell is a terminal-based application that enables you to inspect a Daml ledger by connecting to a live PQS datastore.
 It can examine current or historical states of the ledger by querying ledger events, transactions, and contracts in a user-friendly manner.
 The Daml Shell CLI  includes extensive